stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 > Every CLI option can also be set via an environment variable.
 Example: `--interpolate-all` ⇢ `INTERPOLATE_ALL=true`.
 >
 > **Mapping:** `--some-option` → `SOME_OPTION` (uppercase, hyphens → underscores).

+## Schedule Sources

+### `--enable-auto-scene-states`

+Discovers State Definitions from Hue Scene Schedules and reloads them when their scenes change.
+This feature is available only with a Philips Hue Bridge.

+When enabled, the `CONFIG_FILE` positional argument (or environment variable) is optional.
+If a configuration file is also provided, its definitions are combined with those discovered from Scene Schedules.
+An explicitly configured file must still exist and be readable.

+**Default:** `false`

+### `--migrate-input-to-scenes`

+Creates Hue Scene Schedules from supported group definitions in the configuration file, then exits.
+This one-time migration requires `CONFIG_FILE` even when `--enable-auto-scene-states` is enabled and is available only with a Philips Hue Bridge.

+**Default:** `false`

 ## Scene Sync & Activation